SIMPLE IRA Contribution Limits for 2022

 Employer Contributions to SIMPLE IRAs

-Good news for workers participating in a SIMPLE IRA: Employers must make some form of a contribution to employees' accounts.
+Workers participating in a SIMPLE IRA will always get a helping hand saving for retirement because employers must make some form of a contribution to employees' accounts.
 An employer can choose to either make a dollar-for-dollar match of up to 3% of a worker's pay or contribute a flat 2% of compensation, whether the employee contributes or not.
 If your employer matches dollar-for-dollar up to 3% of pay, make sure you're contributing at least enough to qualify for the full match.
+If an employer contributes the flat 2% amount, the calculation for those nonelective contributions cannot be based on more than $305,000 of the employee’s salary in 2022, up from $290,000 in 2021.
+Self-employed people are allowed to contribute both their own and the employer’s share to a SIMPLE IRA.

 How SIMPLE IRA Savers Can Build a Bigger Nest Egg

+SIMPLE IRA participants are allowed to contribute to an individual IRA at the same time, enabling retirement savers to maximize their contributions on two fronts.
 If you're already stashing away the maximum contribution allowed in your SIMPLE IRA—$14,000 for employees younger than 50 or $17,000 for 50-plus workers—but want to save even more for retirement, consider opening a separate traditional IRA or Roth IRA.
+Self-employed people may also fund a traditional IRA or Roth at the same time but not a SEP IRA.

 For 2022, individuals younger than 50 can contribute up to $6,000 to a traditional IRA or Roth IRA.
 Retirement savers age 50 and up can make an additional $1,000 catch-up contribution.
 Roth IRAs have income limits.
 The maximum amount you can contribute to a Roth IRA for 2022 begins to phase out once modified adjusted gross income hits $129,000 for single filers and $204,000 those who are married and filing jointly.
 There's no tax deduction for Roth IRA contributions.
 Contributions to a traditional IRA for 2022 are tax-deductible, though this benefit will phase out if you also contribute to a 401(k) plan at work and reach a certain income threshold.
 The tax deduction phases out for single filers who have a modified gross income between $68,000 and $78,000.